 Nevertheless, we need to bear in mind that bricks and mortar businesses and e-commerce involve having strategies to move products and services.
 Including your target market, your value proposition, your efficiency in fulfilment, your process and systems, your customer service, your financial management, and having the right people and advisors on your team, possibly using a flexible working environment.

 The challenge is to have the right and nimble business strategy and actions to adapt to the ever-changing business landscape.

-As per Australia post – eCommerce year like no other, consumer behaviour has fundamentally shifted – with 9 million (82%) of Australian households shopping online in 2020 and online purchases growing 57% year on year.
+As per Australia Post – eCommerce year like no other, consumer behaviour has fundamentally shifted – with 9 million (82%) of Australian households shopping online in 2020 and online purchases growing 57% year on year.

 Sales executives rely on various tools and technologies to conduct their work—including Customer relationship management software, email, social media, video chat tools and more.
 As a result, the traditional in-person sales meeting has become far less common than it once was.

-But, even as the sales meeting becomes increasingly digital, face-to-face meetings still provide certain benefits that no technology can replicate.
+But, even as sales meeting becomes increasingly digital, face-to-face meetings still provide certain benefits that no technology can replicate.

-One of the essential tools that a sales executive uses is the Customer Relationship Management (CRM) system that helps businesses keep customer contact details up to date, track every customer interaction, and manage customer accounts.
+One of the essential tools that a sales executive uses is the Customer Relationship Management (CRM) system which helps businesses keep customer contact details up to date, track every customer interaction, and manage customer accounts.

 Your customers may contact you on a range of different platforms, including phone, email, or social media, asking questions, following up etc. Without a common platform for customer interactions, communications can be missed or lost in the flood of information, leading to a slow or unsatisfactory response.